joe-hummel/cs211-base-image/_readme.txt

   - If you see "you are not authorized", then you may need to login from your terminal window:  docker login -u docker-username

+  - When you try to run the docker image, it fails with an error message like "Error...
+The container name 'cs358-base-image' is already in use by ...".
+    This means the docker image is already running.
+So either switch to that window, or if the window is closed you'll have to stop the image manually by executing these commands in your Terminal/PowerShell window:

+        1. docker ps -a
+        2. docker stop <CONTAINER_ID>

   - You can run the Docker image, but are you unable to create / write files?
 Make sure the files are NOT on a cloud-backed folder such as onedrive, google drive, or dropbox.
 Also, if you're on a Mac, you may need to give the Terminal